-Specific Example: Place an "x" scale Place an "x" on the visual analog scale B I E
+Specific Example: Place an "x" on the visual analog scale al analog B Ι E

 9. Stress Management: The ability to identify sources of stress and to develop and implement effective coping behaviors; this applies for interactions for: self, patient/clients and their families, members of the health care team and in work/life scenarios.